Hypfer/ICantBelieveItsNotValetudo/README.md

 }
 ```

-Guessed crop values allow to get rid of empty spaces at the edges of the image.
+Most options are self-explanatory.
+Autocrop allows to get rid of empty spaces at the edges of the image, its value determines how much pixels to keep at the border.
+Specifying manual crop values you can cut out mirrored artifacts outside of the actual rooms on the map.

 ### Map PNG example in HA